-- 1.1 These guidelines describe CCCS's procedures for the application of the Competition Act (Chapter 50B) ("the Act") to mergers. - 1.2 The merger provisions of the Act apply to completed mergers that have infringed (or anticipated mergers that, if implemented, will infringe) the section 54 prohibition, unless they are excluded or exempt under the Act.
-Section 54 provides that mergers that have resulted, or may be expected to result in a substantial lessening of competition ("SLC") within any market in Singapore for goods or services are prohibited.
+- 1.1 These guidelines describe CCS' procedures for the application of the Competition Act (Chapter 50B) ("the Act") to mergers. - 1.2 The merger provisions of the Act apply to completed mergers that have infringed (or anticipated mergers that, if implemented, will infringe) the section 54 prohibition, unless they are excluded or exempt under the Act.
 A merger infringes the section 54 prohibition if it has resulted, or may be expected to result, in a substantial lessening of competition ("SLC").
-The focus of CCCS's analysis is on evaluating the impact of the merger in Singapore and how the competitive incentives of the merger parties and their competitors may change as a result of the merger. - 1.3 For ease of reference, the term "merger situation" is used in these guidelines to refer to both completed mergers and anticipated mergers. - 1.4 In addition to these Guidelines, the following CCCS guidelines are also relevant to the framework for merger control: - CCCS Guidelines on the Substantive Assessment of Mergers: These set out some of the factors and circumstances which CCCS may consider in determining whether or not a merger situation infringes the section 54 prohibition. - CCCS Guidelines on Market Definition: These explain the methodology CCCS may use to define the relevant product market and geographic market. - CCCS Guidelines on the Powers of Investigation in Competition Cases: These explain CCCS's use of its statutory powers to investigate suspected anticompetitive behaviour under the Act.
-These powers also apply to merger situations pursuant to section 62 of the Act. - CCCS Guidelines on Remedies, Directions and Penalties: These explain CCCS's powers to give directions and remedies, accept and vary commitments and to impose financial penalties.
-These powers also apply to merger situations. - 1.5 The following regulations and orders are also relevant to CCCS's assessment of mergers:

-- The Competition (Notification) Regulations 2007: these regulations relate, inter alia, to applications to CCCS for a decision in respect of merger situations. - The Competition (Fees) Regulations 2007: these regulations state, inter alia, the fees that are payable in respect of merger situations that are notified to CCCS for decision. - The Competition (Financial Penalties) Order 2007: this order relates, inter alia, to the calculation of the level of any fine that CCCS can impose, including in the context of merger situations. - 1.6 All of the above guidelines, regulations and orders are available on CCCS's website.
+The focus of CCS' analysis is on evaluating the impact of the merger on Singapore and how the competitive incentives of the merger parties and their competitors may change as a result of the merger. - 1.3 For ease of reference, the term "merger situation" is used in these guidelines to refer to both completed mergers and anticipated mergers. - 1.4 In addition to these Guidelines, the following CCS guidelines are also relevant to the framework for merger control: - CCS Guidelines on the Substantive Assessment of Mergers: These set out some of the factors and circumstances which CCS may consider in determining whether or not a merger situation infringes the section 54 prohibition. - CCS Guidelines on Market Definition: These explain the methodology CCS may use to define the relevant product market and geographic market. - CCS Guidelines on the Powers of Investigation: These explain CCS' use of its statutory powers to investigate suspected anticompetitive behaviour under the Act.
+These powers also apply to merger situations pursuant to section 62 of the Act. - CCS Guidelines on Enforcement: These explain CCS' powers to give directions and to impose financial penalties.
+These powers also apply to merger situations. - 1.5 The following regulations and orders are also relevant to CCS' assessment of mergers: - The Competition Act (Chapter 50B) Competition (Notification) Regulations 2007: these regulations relate, among other things, to applications to CCS for a decision in respect of merger situations. - The Competition Act (Chapter 50B) Competition (Fees) Regulations 2007: these regulations state, among other things, the fees that are payable in respect of merger situations that are notified to CCS for decision. - The Competition Act (Chapter 50B) Competition (Financial Penalties) Order 2007 and The Competition Act (Chapter 50B) Competition (Financial Penalties)(Amendment) Order 2010: these orders relate, among other things, to the calculation of the level of any fine that CCS can impose, including in the context of merger situations. - 1.6 All of the above guidelines, regulations and orders are available on CCS' website.
 Interested parties should read the relevant guidelines, regulations and orders to better understand the merger framework.
-CCCS's previous merger decisions, which are also available on CCCS's website, also provide useful information on how it has assessed mergers in the past. - 1.7 The guidelines are not a substitute for the Act, the regulations or orders.
+CCS' previous merger decisions, which are also available on CCS' website, also provide useful information on how it has assessed mergers in the past.

+- 1.7 The guidelines are not a substitute for the Act, the regulations or orders.
 They may be varied from time to time in accordance with legislative provisions.
 In applying the guidelines, the facts and circumstances of each case will be considered.
 The examples in the guidelines are for illustration.
-They are not exhaustive and do not set a limit on the investigation and enforcement activities of CCCS.
-Persons who are in doubt about how they and their commercial activities may be affected by the Act may wish to seek legal advice. - 1.8 A glossary of terms used in these guidelines is attached.
+They are not exhaustive and do not set a limit on the investigation and enforcement activities of CCS.
+Persons who are in doubt about how they and their commercial activities may be affected by the Act may wish to seek legal advice. - 1.8 A glossary of terms used in these guidelines is attached at Annex B.